 Women have a lower risk of heart attack than men, but overall risk increases after menopause due to decreased levels of estrogen.
 Estrogen can play a role in heart function - it is a hormone that can affect vessel dilation and blood flow.
 It's important to seek medical attention if you have any persistent symptoms or if they get worse following physical activity, stress, or eating.

-2. Heart attacks in young people
+2. Heart attacks in young patients

 The above-mentioned symptoms (chest pain or tightness, arm tingling, nausea, etc.) are often not caught in younger patients, as heart attacks usually culminate in very sudden cardiac arrest.
 It can happen so unexpectedly that death can occur before the person even has a chance to seek medical attention.
 Elderly people usually have decreased heart function over time, which allows for the development of collateral circulation (growth of new vessels that help to support weakened vessels).
 Collateral circulation is not typically present in younger people.